-It’s easy to think up tags in the spur of the moment and end up with a mish mash of sources & campaigns in Google Analytics.
+It’s easy to think up tags in the spur of the moment, then end up with a mish mash of sources and campaigns in Google Analytics.

 To avoid this, think about all the different ways you promote your shop online and come up with consistent tagging conventions that work for you.
 Keep a record of them (in a spreadsheet or keep reading for a handy tool).

 - You can’t use spaces in your tags.
 The + signs in my examples will automatically turn into spaces in my GA reports.
 The tools I describe below will replace spaces automatically with other symbols (like %20).

 - Google Analytics is case sensitive.
 That means that Facebook and facebook are seen as two different things.
 Always use lowercase when you can and be very careful when capitalising your campaign names.